aroomakhann/sit725-t1-2024-prac7/README.md

 # sit725-2024-prac4

-This is the practical task for 4.2P - SIT725, Add a Database.
+This is the practical task for 5.2C - SIT725, MVC.